jordandobson/InterfaceBulderMadness/IBMadness Writeup.md

 - numberFieldChanged
 - radioChanged

 These Methods should all have the method signature `- (IBAction)someCoolMethodName:(id)sender`.
 IBAction is similar to IBOutlet.
 It is defined to void, and just adds context for Xcode and Interface Builder to update the UI appropriately.
 Make sure to name your methods something descriptive.
-Generally, methods should start with vowels and indicate what action you will perform, not what action was performed to call the method.
+Generally, methods should start with a verb that indicates what action you will perform, not what action was performed to call the method.
 That is, `changeTextFieldColor:` is a better name than `colorButtonPressed:`.

 On Slider Change
   Log out the integer value of the slider